 Download an App or Two

 Networking is one tool to help you find a co-working space in any city, but it isn’t the only tool in your arsenal by any stretch of the imagination.
 All you need is your computer or your smartphone and an internet connection, and you have everything you need to find open co-working spaces.

 Depending on your location, you may even find co-working spaces or office sublets listed on Craigslist.
-In spite of the site’s negative reputation, it can be a valuable tool for traveling workers or freelancers hunting for office space.
+Despite the site’s negative reputation, it can be a valuable tool for travelling workers or freelancers hunting for office space.

 If you’re not in a metropolitan area, you may have a bit more of a struggle identifying a co-working space, but they aren’t impossible to find, and more are popping up every year.